abhishekg16/raft/README.md

 5. Go to the raft folder and the give command *"go install".*
 6. Go to raft directory and give command *"go test -v*" to run the test case.
 7. In order to run the test cases along with the benchmark give command *"go test -v -bench=."*
+8. For more involved testCase testing folder have Testcases which kills the server on fly and restarts them (try to simulate real time environment).

+	To run this test case use following command
+1.  **mv raftTestSet1_test.go testing/**
+2.  **mv testing/raft_test.go ./**
+3. Open raft_test.go and update to const present at top : Path : Path of the go's bin folder, currDir : Path of the root Dir of the raft
+4.  **go test -v**

 ##Example##
 Here is an example which instantiate a raft instance and ask for the leader.
 This main program take the pid of the raft instance as command line argument.
 So to start this method start following command